 ICMP Flooding, Type and Size Protection

-To protect against ICMP-echo (ping) flooding, the Barracuda CloudGen Firewall allows you to configure a rate limit for ICMP echo packets.
+To protect against ICMP echo (ping) flooding, the Barracuda CloudGen Firewall allows you to configure a rate limit for ICMP echo packets.
+The effective default values are configured in the ICMP firewall object (see How to Create Service Objects).
 Packets arriving at a rate faster than allowed will simply be dropped.
-This also applies to the maximum allowed size of an ICMP echo packet (see: Forwarding Firewall Settings).
+This also applies to the maximum allowed size of an ICMP echo packet.
 ICMP echo packets, when they surpass the configured limit, are simply dropped by the firewall.
+Increasing the Max Ping Size value will reduce "Block Size Limit Exceeded" entries.
+Decreasing the Min Delay value will reduce "Rate Limit Exceeded" entries (cannot be set under 10 ms).
 You can also define on a per-firewall rule basis which other ICMP types will be propagated through the firewall.